Gjacquenot/Multiplication_curves/README.md

     # Same as previous but with fully developped argument
     python multiplication.py --text --base 360 --factor 2--3 --number 21 --parallel --output mult.mp4

+Several implementations can be found on Internet.
+A live demo is available [here](http://8holon.github.io/CircularGraph/)